Da Khop Shop

 Da Khop Shop is the only studio album by American rapper Mr. Short Khop.
-It was released on March 20, 2001, via TVT Records.
+It was released on March 20, 2001, via Heavyweight Records and TVT Records.
 Recording sessions took place at Cherokee Studios.
 It features guest appearances from Ice Cube, Kokane, Kurupt, Mack 10, WC and Shaquille O'Neal among others.
 The album peaked at No. 154 on the Billboard 200.
 The single "Dollaz, Drank & Dank" reached No. 2 on Billboards Hot Rap Singles chart.